epiverse-trace/research-compendium/learners/setup.md

 #### 5. Run again the situational report:

-Verify again that there is no `✖ ...` line in the output with and error message.
-A good output should like this:
+Verify again that there is no `✖ ...` line in the output with an error message.
+The expected outcome should look like this:

 ```r
 usethis::git_sitrep()